brucou/react-state-driven/README.md

 ### Semantics
 - The `<Machine />` component :
-  - initializes the state machine whose definition is passed as parameter
   - initializes the raw event source (subject) which which receives and forward all raw events (user  events and  system events), and the event emitter emitting on it
   - create a global command handler to dispatch to lower-level command handler